Living Single: Home media

 Warner Home Video released the complete first season of Living Single on DVD in Region 1 on February 14, 2006.

-The entire series is also available for digital download on Amazon.com and the iTunes Store.

-Warner Archive subsequently released seasons 2–5 on DVD in Region 1.
-These are Manufacture-on-Demand (MOD) releases, available from Warner's online store and Amazon.com.
+The remainder seasons were released from 2017-18.

 Production

 Queen Latifah and Kim Coles both had development deals with Fox.
 In March 1993, Fox announced that Queen Latifah and Coles would star in a comedy sitcom called My Girls, about roommates in New York City.
 The character of Khadijah was created for Queen Latifah.
 Khadijah is an entrepreneur who started an urban-lifestyle magazine, much as Latifah is an entrepreneur who started her hip-hop record label.
 Fox changed the show's name to Living Single three weeks before its television debut.

 Creator Yvette Lee Bowser's initial goal was to develop a show about herself and her friends that would change the portrayal of young Black people on television.
-Her overall goal was to portray Black characters positively and less stereotypical.
+Her overall goal was to portray Black characters positively and less stereotypically.
 She also noted that the women represented on Living Single are four different sides of herself, saying in an interview, "I've been as ditsy as Synclaire, as superficial as Regine, as bitter as Max, and as focused and driven as Khadijah."

 In May 1997, Fox announced that it had ordered 13 episodes of the fifth season of Living Single but would be delayed until January 1998.
 Three months later, Fox made a change to its fall schedule, delayed the airing of a new comedy called Rewind, and decided to debut Living Single's fifth season on September 11.
 The final episode of the fifth season aired on January 1, 1998.